Gerosity/Nika-SkinChanger-/README.md

 3. Look in Nika.ini, lines 42 - 82

 By no means am I good at coding.
-I did this for easy access and for fun
+I did this for quality of life and for fun

 README.md (Instructions):
 ## Intall build-essential (Mandatory.
 You only need to do this once) !!!